patelnc/Calculatorsample/README.md

-# Calculatorsample - Nehakumari Patel
+# Calculator Sample - Nehakumari Patel

 # A simple Calculator
  A simple calculator using HTML, CSS &amp; Javascript